rfennell/AzurePipelines/Extensions/WikiUpdater/readme.md

 The WIKI Updater task allows the updating of a Git based WIKI using either an inputted string as the file contents data or a filename.
 This can be usefully paired with my [Generate Release Notes Extension](https://marketplace.visualstudio.com/items?itemName=richardfennellBM.BM-VSTS-XplatGenerateReleaseNotes)

-This can be used with both Azure DevOps and GitHub hosted WIKIs
+This can be used with both Azure DevOps and GitHub hosted WIKIs.

+__Note:__ When working with Azure DevOps WIKIs, this task has the optional feature that it can update the WIKIs `.order` file.
+The `.order` file is used to [set the order of the Wiki pages ](https://docs.microsoft.com/en-us/azure/devops/project/wiki/wiki-file-structure?view=azure-devops#order-file) - See [#1009](https://github.com/rfennell/AzurePipelines/issues/1009) for more details.

 ## Update a WIKI with a set of pages defined by a wildcard